-Data is hot because everything seems to always come back to the data.
+Data is hot because … everything seems to always come back to the data.
 And there is so much of it – often referred to as Big Data.
 Data lies at the heart of serving your customers, making decisions, planning, strategizing and executing or improving on “business as usual”.
-It’s all in the data.

 Data is front page news – especially for those organizations that are not protecting their data.
 Mergers and acquisitions are based on data.
 Polls and elections are data-centric.
 Data drives the economy and Wall Street, health and wellness, employment, transportation, research … in fact I challenge you to find a subject to discuss that does not focus on data.
 Data drives everything we do.

 From time-to-time TDAN.com republishes oldie-but-goody content from earlier issues.
 This feature was originally published on TDAN.com in September 2015 and is still relevant today.